 Can you die without walking?
-Journey to American National Parks (28) Let's go see the shining marble waterfall (Sequoia National Park)
+A trip to the US National Parks (28) See the waterfalls flowing through the glittering marble (Sequoia National Park)

 Following on from our previous hiking route in Sequoia National Park, this time we'll be introducing a hiking trail in the same area that takes you to a waterfall with sparkling marble